plfa/plfa.github.io/src/plfa/part2/Properties.lagda.md

 with the substituted variable, applying the drop lemma if they are equal and the swap lemma if they are distinct.

-Testing variable names for equality using the `_≟_` operator has a catch.
-For Agda it makes a difference whether we write `x ≟ y` or `y ≟ x`.
-If the test matches the constraint that Agda expects, then the proof goes through as demonstrated.
-Otherwise, Agda produces a message that reveals the low-level implementation of string equality.
-To avoid this problem, the guideline is to always match literally on the expression on which Agda's evaluation is currently stuck.
+Note that for Agda it makes a difference whether we write `x ≟ y` or `y ≟ x`.
+In an interactive proof, Agda will show which residual `with` clauses in the definition of `_[_:=_]` need to be simplified, and the `with` clauses in `subst` need to match these exactly.
+The guideline is that Agda knows nothing about symmetry or commutativity, which require invoking appropriate lemmas, so it is important to think about order of arguments and to be consistent.

 #### Exercise `subst′` (stretch)